microsoft/rushstack/apps/heft/README.md

 <!-- Text below this line should stay in sync with the Rush Stack web site content -->
 <!-- ----------------------------------------------------------------------------- -->

-Heft is a config-based toolchain that invokes other popular tools such as TypeScript, ESLint, Jest, Webpack, and API Extractor.
+Heft is a config-driven toolchain that invokes other popular tools such as TypeScript, ESLint, Jest, Webpack, and API Extractor.
 You can use it to build web applications, Node.js services, command-line tools, libraries, and more.
 Heft builds all your JavaScript projects the same way: A way that works.